Herbs for Liver Support and Detox (Herbal Tea Recipes and a Liver Tincture to Clean Your Body Up Now!)

 What do you think?
 Are you a tea lover?
 Are you still trying to get used to the "green" taste of herbs?
 Or maybe you have yet to try herbal teas?
 Wherever you are in your tea journey, you owe it to yourself to give herbs a try!

-And, if you have dabbled in herbs and are ready to take your learning to a new level, I recommend the Herbal Academy of New England.
+If you have dabbled in herbs for awhile, and are not brand new to learning herbalism and are ready to take your learning to a new level, I recommend the Herbal Academy of New England.
 Their teachers are incredibly knowledgeable, and they have courses for people of all learning levels.
-They also have courses specific to what you need and want, such as herbal fermentation, herbal entrepreneurship, and lots more!

 I'd love to know your thoughts!
 Leave a comment in the comments section---